Dark and Light.

 Slipstream…

 Slipstream is possibly another way to say I write cross-genre.
-It’s a relatively new term that covers stories that ‘slip’ around or between other genres, containing elements of both or many.
+When I first heard it, it was a relatively new term that covered stories that ‘slip’ around or between other genres, containing elements of both or many.
 I really should have included Speculative Fiction on my list, so I’m mentioning it here.
 It’s really a collective term for all stories that contain elements of the fantastic or improbable things that are unlikely to occur in our universe.

 Non-traditional romance…